As a small business owner, you may not have the operating budget nor the instant recognition of the big business brands.

 After all, you have spent all this time building your own business, surely it’s worth putting aside 15 minutes a day to see what the rest of the world is saying about your company, and you!

 In the long term, it will help your business thrive.
-A good reputation means your customers will freely recommend your to friends and family – and we all how positive word-of-mouth can be for SMEs!
+A good reputation means your customers will freely recommend yours to friends and family – and we all how positive word-of-mouth can be for SMEs!

 Do you keep up with what your customers say online?
 If so, what tools do you use?
 If you see something negative, what’s your first course of action?
 We’d love to know!
 So drop us a comment.